ShisatoYano/FundamentalsOfMachineLearningRegression/README.md

 This graph is plot by executing holdout_validation_m.py.

 ## Cross-validation
 The above result depends on how to select training data.
-This dendency is revealed prominently when the number of data is a few.
+This dependency is revealed prominently when the number of data is a few.

 ### K-hold cross-validation
-Data $\bm{X}$ and $\bm{t}$ are devided into $K$ groups.
+Data $\bm{X}$ and $\bm{t}$ are divided into $K$ groups.
 One of them is used for test and the rest is used for training.
-Calculating parameters of model and mean sqared error is executed for $K$ times, and then an average of mean sqared error for $K$ times is calculated.
+Calculating parameters of model and mean squared error is executed for $K$ times, and then an average of mean squared error for $K$ times is calculated.
 The average value is used for validating the parameters of model.

 ### Leave-one-out cross-validation
 A maximum number of division is $K=N$.
 In this case, a size of test data is 1.
 This method is called "leave-one-out cross-validation".